Shulk97/JPEG_detection_Resnet_SSD/README.md

 9) Another architecture experimented for object detection.
 To avoids dimensions problems with SSD, CBCR is concatenated to Y between CB4 and CB5.
    Thus, CbCr only go through CB5 and then colour is not taken into account by CB4.

-10) Experimentation of the deconvolution-RFA architecture of the Über article.
-The results are the best of all the architectures tested which is consistent with the results of Über.
+10) Experimentation of the deconvolution-RFA architecture of the Uber article.
+The results are the best of all the architectures tested which is consistent with the results of Uber.

 #### Table of results